todb-cisa/kev-cwes/README.md

 * Handle the case when there are three sources.
 Currently, the only sources observed are NVD and the issuing CNA, but that might change.
   - This will probably only change when NVD becomes a proper ADP, and then other ADPs show up to provide their own CWEs.
   - When that happens, I suspect the JSON format will change anyway, so this will need to be updated for the new version.
 * Handle the case where there are no weaknesses.
-I don't think this is possible normally, but it might pop up for very fresh CVEs.
+This does happen with very fresh CVEs that haven't been scored yet by NVD.
+  - Currently, a null value for weaknesses totally breaks the scripting.
+Work around that and other null cases.

 # Files